bradyhhh/house_market_sentiment_analysis/README.md

        [ 64, 102, 241]])
 ```

+The confusion matrix shows that while the model performs better at seperating negative and positive sentiments,
+the performance of seperating netrual and positive/negative sentiments can be improved.
-The model achieves a weighted F1 score of 0.72 and an accuracy of 0.72.
+The model achieves a weighted F1 score of 0.7196 and an accuracy of 0.7237.

 <br>